fastlane/fastlane/docs/Guide.md

     xcode-select --install

-If you've not used the command line tools before, you'll need to accept the terms of service.
+If you have not used the command line tools before (which is likely if you just installed it), you'll need to accept the terms of service.

-    sudo gcc
+    sudo xcodebuild -license accept

 ### [fastlane](https://github.com/KrauseFx/fastlane)